iShares Currency Hedged MSCI Eurozone ETF (HEZU)

 - Subject to management fees, which can erode returns.

-- Ongoing: Shifting monetary policies by the European Central Bank (ECB) could influence currency valuations and hedging strategies.
+- Shifting monetary policies by the European Central Bank (ECB) could influence currency valuations and hedging strategies.

 - Expansion of Eurozone Economy: A sustained recovery in the Eurozone economy could drive increased investment in Eurozone equities, leading to higher demand for HEZU.
 The Eurozone GDP is projected to grow by 2.0% in 2026, creating a favorable environment for equity investments.
 As investor confidence in the Eurozone improves, HEZU could attract more assets under management (AUM).
 Timeline: Ongoing.